|

 above sea level, is beat out by Mt.
 Mitchell, supposedly a few feet

 taller.
-There is a futuristic observation tower on the top of Clingman's
+There is a futuristic-looking observation tower on the top

-Dome that has a spiraling concrete walkway that takes you to the
+of Clingman's Dome that has a spiraling concrete walkway that takes

-top for a true 360 degree view of the surrounding mountains.
-There
+you to the top for a true 360 degree view of the surrounding mountains.

-are plaques facing each of the cardinal points and those in between
+There are plaques facing each of the cardinal points of the compass

-to do with the fact that the mountains appear smaller from so high
+the surrounding mountains appear smaller from so high up.

 We pushed on past the summit to Mount Collins Shelter for the night.

-This shelter is between ¼ and ½ miles off the Appalachian
+This shelter is between ¼ and ½ mile off the Appalachian

 Trail, but the location is remote, with a feeling of wilderness

-and the smell of Christmas from the numerous Balsam Fir trees that
+complete with the smell of Christmas from the numerous Balsam Fir

 Gonzo!